Do you want to grow your social media followers easily? And are you struggling to attract your ideal audience?

 - Facebook: 1-2 times per day for the most engagement.
 Any less and your engagement could drop.

 - Twitter: 5-10 times per day.
 Twitter is a fast-moving platform, so more posts give you more exposure.
 But don’t post all at once.
-Try to spread your posts out through the day.
+Try to spread your posts out throughout the day.

 - Instagram: 1-2 times a day.
 The top-performing brands on Instagram post up to 1.5 times a day.